EE392D/EE392D/README.md

 All announcements will be sent over email and posted on Slack.

 ### Submissions
-All course assignments should be submitted through [Gradescope](https://www.gradescope.com/courses/901342)
+Al course assignments should be submitted through [Gradescope](https://www.gradescope.com/courses/901342)

 ### Other Resources
 If you are new to publishing academic research, check out [Writing Techincal Articles](https://www.cs.columbia.edu/~hgs/etc/writing-style.html) and [How to read a paper](http://ccr.sigcomm.org/online/files/p83-keshavA.pdf)